Expand your cybersecurity education with an in-depth glossary of data security terminology and concepts.

 A data breach is a security incident during which sensitive, protected, or confidential data has been accessed or exposed to unauthorized entities.
-Data breaches occur in organizations of all sizes, from schools to small businesses to enterprise organizations.
 These incidents may expose protected or personal health information (PHI), personally identifiable information (PII), intellectual property, classified information, or other confidential data.

 The act of notifying regulators as well as victims of data breaches that an incident has occurred.
 Under Article 34 of the GDPR, an organization must notify affected users within 72 hours of the incident.

 According to the GDPR, a Data Broker is any entity that collects and sells individuals’ personal data.

 An organized inventory of data assets in the organization.
 Data catalogs use metadata to help organizations manage their data.
 They also help data professionals collect, organize, access, and enrich metadata to support data discovery and governance.

 The process of dividing the data into groups of entities whose members are in some way similar to each other.
 Data privacy and security professionals can then categorize that data as high, medium, and low sensitivity data.

 A definition that allows each type of data in a data store to be programmatically detected, typically using a test or algorithm.
 Data privacy and security professionals associate data classes with rules that define actions that should be taken when a given data class is detected.
 For example, sensitive information or PII should be tagged with a business term or classification, and further for some sensitive data classes a specific data quality constraint should be applied.

 Data classification is the process of organizing data into relevant categories to make it simpler to retrieve, sort, use, store, and protect.